|

 data communications networks employing Cisco routers and switches.

-The course covers networking fundamentals as well as switch
+These courses cover networking fundamentals as well as switch

 and router design, configuration, and verification specifics.